adam-p/yesterday-i-learned/random.md

 1. Ride sharing services do not attract families of four (because normal sedans can comfortably fit three passengers, not four).
 1. UDP packets get dropped when ["socket send/receive buffers"](http://jvns.ca/blog/2016/08/24/find-out-where-youre-dropping-packets/) between two computers (e.g. routers, including the two computers) get full.
 You can tweak `sysctl` to configure the size of these buffers, so you can lose more / not lose so much.
 1. [Porsche Spyders](https://vimeo.com/181529995) are capable of learning and problem-solving.
+1. Bars in Ontario may only serve beer after 11am.
 1.

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/